All About Clive Dale

 Clive’s schooling started at Meole Brace School, then after moving: Georgetown Secondary School, Tredegar followed by Tredegar Grammar School; and finally, Canton High School, Cardiff.

 Clive had a career in computing for over 40 years attaining MBCS CITP AMBCS status.
 This resulted in him working for many companies and living in different parts of the United Kingdom.

-Clive was fourteen when he heard the ‘Magic Camel’, which is a nonsense story and has been telling the story ever since.
+Clive was fourteen when he heard the ‘Magic Camel’ story, a nonsense story, and has been telling the story ever since.
 This encouraged him to develop his own stories for his work with children, young people and even adults.

-Clive spent a major part of his spare time involved with children and youths in various meetings and organisations the main one being Boys’ Brigade.
-Clive had the occasional visits to schools to promote the youth activities by taking school assemblies.
+Clive spent a major part of his spare time involved youth organisations in various organisations, the main one being Boys’ Brigade.
+He occasionally visited schools to promote these youth activities by taking school assemblies.